Slave93/TDDExamples/README.md

 # MANAGERS:
 ## MessageRouter
 Simple example of a class thet is pure MANAGER, and does not do "real work".
 It just takes message, and disptatch message body to appropriate dispatcher based on message type.
+This is a good example of how test can be written for a manager class(MessageRouter) wihtout even implementing it's collaborators(DOCs) by coding to an interface.